Stephen Hendry: Amateur years (1982–1985)

 In February 1985, his application for professional status was accepted by the World Professional Billiards and Snooker Association.
 Two months later, he retained the Scottish Amateur Championship.
 Aged 16 years, he was then the sport's youngest professional.
-From the age of 14 he was managed by Ron Clover, who also managed darts player Jocky Wilson, but when he was 16 Ian Doyle and Jim Marley took over his management after paying Clover £2,000.
-Doyle, who was influenced by Barry Hearn's style of management, arranged a series of money matches against leading players for Hendry, mirroring the way that Hearn had arranged matches for Steve Davis before he turned professional.
+From the age of 14 he had been managed by Ron Clover, who also managed darts player Jocky Wilson, but when he was 16 Ian Doyle and Jim Marley took over his management after paying Clover £2,000.
+Doyle, who was influenced by Barry Hearn's style of management, arranged for Hendry to play a series of money matches against leading players, mirroring the way that Hearn had arranged matches for Steve Davis before he turned professional.

 Early professional years (1985–1989)

+Hendry won his first world ranking title at the 1987 Grand Prix.

-In his debut season as a professional, Hendry earnt his first ranking point at the 1986 Classic, eliminating Dessie Sheehan, Graham Miles and Silvino Francisco before losing 4–5 to Neal Foulds.
-He won the Scottish Professional Championship, becoming the youngest player to win any national professional title.
+In his debut season as a professional, Hendry earned his first ranking point at the 1986 Classic, eliminating Dessie Sheehan, Graham Miles, and Silvino Francisco before losing 4–5 to Neal Foulds.
+He also won the 1986 Scottish Professional Championship, becoming the youngest player to win any national professional title.
 He won four qualifying matches to reach the main stage of the 1986 World Snooker Championship, losing 8–10 to Willie Thorne in the first round.
-Aged 17 years and 3 months, he was then the youngest player to compete at the final stages of a world championship, a record he held for 26 years until Luca Brecel made his Crucible debut in 2012 aged two months younger.
+Aged 17 years and 3 months, he was then the youngest player to compete at the final stages of a world championship, a record he held for 26 years until Luca Brecel made his Crucible debut in 2012, aged two months younger.

+In his 2025 book Pots of Gold, snooker journalist David Hendon wrote that from the start of Hendry's professional career, it was evident that he was unlike most other professionals: "The percentage game long favoured by established professionals and taken to new levels by [Steve] Davis was jettisoned in favour of all-out attack."
+Davis had won the World Snooker Championship in 1981, 1983 and 1984, and had held the top position in the world rankings since the 1983–84 list.
+Hendry studied Davis's detachment from other players, and his professional attitude to preparation.
+Hendon quotes Hendry as saying: "I looked at Steve Davis and thought, 'That's where I want to be.
+Nothing less would be good enough.'"